philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 11. Press **Save**

     Leave this flow tab open for the next task.
-You flow should look approximately like the following:
+With all steps expanded, your flow should look approximately like the following:

 ![image](https://raw.githubusercontent.com/philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/master/Instructions/Labs/media/revisions/flow2.png)